Brown, clear, tinted, poly coating, clear coat– there are so many incredible wood stain options, how are you supposed to know where to start?

 ❌ Cons:

-• Won’t always cover evenly
+• It won’t always cover evenly

 • Can leave spots